brandonjkessler/Name-Computer/README.md

 # Set-ComputerName

+## Overview
-Set the computer name to a prefix  and serial number or serial number and suffix.
+Set the computer name to a serial number with a prefix and/or suffix of characters.
+Trims the final name to 15 characters to match the Windows restrictions.

+## Parameters
+* Prefix
+* Suffix
+* Registry
+* KeepOldName